earlejam/effective-java-notes/README.md

 #### 65. Prefer interfaces to reflection

 - The _core reflection facility_ offers programmatic access to arbitrary classes
-- Given a Class object, you can obtain Constructor, Method, and Field instances representing the actual entities of the class
+- Given a Class object, you can obtain `Constructor`, `Method`, and `Field` instances representing the actual entities of the class
 - These let you manipulate their underlying counterparts reflectively: you can construct instances, invoke methods, and access fields of the underlying class
 - Reflection allows one class to use another, even if the latter class didn't exist when the former was compiled
 - Price of reflection: